gamal-ahmed/verspaetung-navigation/README.md

 ![](https://raw.githubusercontent.com/gamal-ahmed/verspaetung-navigation/master/Archititure%20Diagram.png)
 ## How to Run

-This application is packaged as a war which has Tomcat 8 embedded.
+This application is packaged as a jar which has Tomcat 8 embedded.

 * Clone this repository
 * Run ```mvn clean package```